-Susana Tornero Brugués (Figueres, 1973), graduated in Translation and Interpretation Studies, lives in Barcelona, where she works as a translator and storyteller.
+Susana Tornero Brugués (Figueres, 1973), graduated in Translation and Interpretation Studies, lives in Barcelona, where she works as a translator, environmental educator and storyteller.

 Her linguistic training and her interest in various art forms (specially sing and dance, gestures and rhythms from different cultures) reflects in her storytelling, nourished by traditional forms that she brings to the here and now, reinterpreting them and searching the complicity of listening together.